Imtiyaz Jaleel

 Imtiyaz Jaleel Syed (born 10 August 1968), also known as Syed Imtiyaz Jaleel, is an Indian politician and member of the All India Majlis-e-Ittehadul Muslimeen.
-In 2019 General Elections, Jaleel was elected as Member of Parliament, Lok Sabha from Chhatrapati Sambhajinagar Lok Sabha Constituency.
-He was elected as member of Maharashtra Legislative Assembly from Chhatrapati Sambhajinagar Central constituency in 2014.
+In the 2019 General Elections, Jaleel was elected as Member of Parliament, Lok Sabha from Aurangabad Lok Sabha Constituency.
+He was elected as member of Maharashtra Legislative Assembly from Aurangabad Central constituency in 2014.
 He is also the state president of All India Majlis-e-Ittehadul Muslimeen in Maharashtra as well as a member of the Standing Committee of the Urban Development (UD).

 Early life

 Jaleel was born and raised in Aurangabad to Syed Abdul Jaleel and Zakiya Jaleel.
-His father was a civil surgeon and his brother is a manager at Jet Airways.
-Jaleel married Roomi Fatema on 8 July 1993, with whom he has two children.

-Jaleel completed both his Master of Business Administration (1996) and Master of Mass Communication and Journalism (2000) from Dr. Babasaheb Ambedkar Marathwada University.
+His father was a civil surgeon and his brother a manager at Jet Airways.
+Jaleel married Roomi Fatema on 8 July 1993, with whom he has two sons.
+He completed both his Master of Business Administration (1996) and Master of Mass Communication and Journalism (2000) from Dr. Babasaheb Ambedkar Marathwada University.